BakiSanthoshKumar98/ecommerce-sql/README.md

 ## 🛠️ Tools

-- MySQL
+- SQL
--   MySQL Workbench
+-   Microsoft SQL Server

 ## 📷 How to Use